corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 {{< /tabs >}}

-#### Setter Instantiation
+#### Setter instantiation

+{{< warning >}}
+Corda uses immutable data structures by default.
+If you rely heavily on mutable JavaBean style objects, the API may behave unintuitively.
+{{< /warning >}}

-As an alternative to constructor-based initialisation, Corda can also determine the important elements of an object by inspecting the getter and setter methods present on the class.
-If a class has **only** a default constructor **and** properties then the serializable properties will be determined by the presence of both a getter and setter for that property that are both publicly visible (i.e. the class adheres to the classic *idiom* of mutable JavaBeans).
+Constructor-based initialization works best with the API.
+However, if you require an alternative, Corda can also determine the important elements of an object by inspecting the getter and setter methods present on the class.
+If a class **only** has a default constructor **and** properties, then the serializable properties are determined by the presence of both a getter and setter for that property, which are both publicly visible.
+In essence, the class adheres to the classic idiom of mutable JavaBeans.

-On deserialization, a default instance will first be created, and then the setters will be invoked on that object to populate it with the correct values.
+On deserialization, a default instance is created first.
+Then, the setters are invoked on that object to populate it with the correct values.

 For example: